Future of Marine Animal Populations: Contributions

 The FMAP project coordinated major data synthesis efforts to derive global trends and patterns in marine biodiversity.
-From 2003 to 2011, FMAP team members have contributed over 110 scientific articles to peer review journals, including numerous publications in top-tier journals such as Science and Nature.
+From 2003 to 2011, FMAP team members have contributed over 110 scientific articles to peer-reviewed journals, including numerous publications in top-tier journals such as Science and Nature.
 Publications by FMAP scientists have also included many book chapters, policy publications and outreach articles.
 Topics of research have included patterns of species abundance, distribution and diversity, and the effects of climate change, overfishing and other key human threats on these patterns.
 FMAP has performed analyses on a variety of organisms, including coral reefs, large pelagic fish, marine mammals, sea turtles and invertebrates.

 A major output of the project was the development of advanced statistical tools for analyzing observational data to study how marine biodiversity is distributed and changing over time, and to better understand the movements and distribution of marine predators.
 FMAP's research was presented as part of the culmination of The Census of Marine Life, which was celebrated in October 2010 in London, England.
 FMAP research formed an integral part of the overall findings of the program, which were disseminated through major media outlets around the globe.